Frequently Asked Questions

 Contaminated materials are those items that are soiled with debris or food residue and items that are in poor condition or are unwanted in the recycling market.
 A few examples can be used to help describe contaminated materials:

 1) Materials that are NOT ACCEPTED in the recycling program.
-This includes plastic bags (of any type), milk crates, laundry baskets, window glass, dishes, etc.
+This includes plastic bags (of any type), styrofoam, laundry baskets, window glass, dishes, etc.

 2) A pizza box is made of corrugated cardboard, a recyclable material.
 However, the pizza box is considered a contaminated material if the grease and food residue from the pizza remain in the box.